Paul Maguire: Professional football career

 In 1960, Maguire was selected by the Los Angeles Chargers of the American Football League, where he served as both a punter and linebacker.
 He moved with the team to San Diego in 1961, and stayed there until 1964 when he joined the Buffalo Bills.
 Maguire was an ace at the "coffin corner" punt.
 He contributed to three Bills' Eastern Division titles, and their AFL championships in 1964 and 1965.
 In the 1964 AFL Championship game he kicked a 78-yard punt that went out of bounds at the San Diego 2 yard line with 2 minutes left in the game that sealed the victory for the Bills.
 In the 1965 championship game he was involved in one of the most spectacular plays in Bills' history in the 1965 American Football League Championship game against the Chargers.
 Butch Byrd took a John Hadl punt and with outstanding blocking, took it 74 yards for a touchdown.
 The last two blocks were by Maguire, crushing two Chargers.

-Maguire played in six of the ten American Football League Championship Games — three with the Chargers and three with the Bills, winning three AFL Championship rings, and he was the league's all-time punter in punts and yardage.
+Maguire played in six of the ten American Football League Championship Games — three with the Chargers and three with the Bills, winning three AFL Championship rings, and he was the league's all-time punter in punts (712) and yardage (29,909).
+His 795 punts were the most in pro football history when he retired in 1970.
 He was one of only twenty players who were in the AFL for its entire ten-year existence.
 After his retirement he was inducted into the Youngstown, Ohio Sports Hall of Fame, and the Greater Buffalo Sports Hall of Fame.